By Steve Beauregard

 Carrot Top Las Vegas Luxor VIP Meet and Greet Tickets

-For roughly $50, you can meet Carrot Top backstage at 7 PM before the show.
+For $53 (after taxes and fees), you can meet Carrot Top backstage at 7 PM before the show.

 Please note that the meet and greet tickets do not get you entrance into the show.
 You still have to buy those separately.

-The Meet-n-Greet ticket itself is $43.50 (after taxes), however the Luxor charges an additional $6 convenience fee on top of that.
-If you choose to pick up the tickets at the will call booth, there is an additional $7 fee.
+The Meet-n-Greet ticket itself is $43.50 (after standard taxes), however the Luxor charges an additional $8.72 service charge fee on top of that, plus there’s $.78 worth of service charge tax.
+Whew.

-In addition to meeting Carrot Top, you’ll get to pose for photos (with him) and you’ll receive a gift bag that includes an autographed photo.
+In addition to meeting Carrot Top, you’ll receive an 8 x 10 autographed photo.

 About the show